Chia Yong Yong: Civil career

+Chia was a member of the steering committee of Our Singapore Conversation in 2013, a steering committee member and work group member of the Committee on the Future Economy, steering committee member of the Third Enabling Masterplan.

-In August 2014, Chia was one of 9 individuals selected out of 36 candidates by a parliamentary committee to take on the role of Nominated members of parliament in Singapore.
+In August 2014, Chia was appointed to be a NMP in the Parliament of Singapore.
 She is the first wheelchair user who has a seat in Singapore Parliament.

-Chia was a member of the steering committee of Our Singapore Conversation in 2013, a steering committee member and work group member of the Committee on the Future Economy, steering committee member of the Third Enabling Masterplan.

 In Parliament, Chia has spoken frequently on issues concerning disability welfare, including the MediShield Life Scheme Bill and on the proposed changes to the CPF scheme during the Budget 2015 Debate.

-Chia was reappointed for a second term in March 2016.

-She was a member of the Parliamentary Select Committee on Deliberate Online Falsehoods in 2018.

 In June 2015, Chia was involved as a member of the Singapore Government's delegation to the United Nations Convention on the Rights of Persons with Disabilities Conference of the State Parties, serving as speaker at the United Nations Department of Economic and Social Affairs (UNDESA) Forum on Disability and Development, jointly organised by the UNDESA and the Republic of Singapore, and as moderator at the forum "Women with Disabilities", organised by the Republic of Korea.

+Chia was reappointed for a second term in March 2016.She was a member of the Parliamentary Select Committee on Deliberate Online Falsehoods in 2018.

 Community work

-Chia has been President of SPD since 2008.
+Chia had served as a member of the Prisons Welfare Committee from 1986 to 1987.

 Chia has served since 1995 as the legal advisor and company secretary of Very Special Arts Ltd, a charity organisation launched in September 1993 to provide persons with disabilities with opportunities to access the arts for rehabilitation and social integration.

+Chia has been President of SPD, a society serving people with physical disabilities, since 2008.

 She has been board member of SG Enable since 2014, and was also a member of the REACH Supervisory Panel from 2012 to 2016, and member of National Council of Social Service's Advocacy and Research Advisory Panel for one term.
-She also served as member of the Prisons Welfare Committee from 1986 to 1987.